Hero image desktop Hero image mobile

 Research has shown that with the adoption of CN30’s production and waste-management strategies, eating red meat in line with the Australian Dietary Guidelines is sustainable.

-The Australian Beef Sustainability Framework and the world’s first Sheep Sustainability Framework are just two of the industry-led initiatives that are helping red meat producers implement sustainable practices.
+The Australian Beef Sustainability Framework and the Sheep Sustainability Framework are just two of the industry-led initiatives that are identifying priorities which red meat producers should focus on in order to demonstrate sustainable performance.

 Sustainable practices include: